Select Page

 Jesus’ life, ministry, miracles, death, burial, and resurrection prove that He is the Christ, Messiah, and Savior of the world (John 3:16 KJV; Luke 2:11 NIV) promised in the Scriptures to come from the line of Abraham and the line of David.

-What does it mean to “Believe on the Lord Jesus Christ, and you will be saved?”
+What does it mean to “Believe on the Lord Jesus Christ, and be saved?”

 View Answer from book